Conficker

 Conficker can spread by several means, by copying itself to shared folders, for example, or by exploiting the autorun utility for removable media.
 There are three variations of Conficker.
 Conficker C, the most recent version, leverages peer-to-peer networking capabilities to improve delivery.

-Conficker, also known as Downup, Downadup, and Kido, is a computer worm targeting the Microsoft Windows operating system that was first detected in November 2008.
+It is a computer targeting the Microsoft Windows operating system. that first discovered in November 2008.

-It uses flaws in Windows OS software and dictionary attacks on administrator passwords to propagate while forming a botnet and has been unusually difficult to counter because of its combined use of many advanced malware techniques.
-The Conficker worm infected millions of computers including government, business, and home computers in over 190 countries, making it the largest known computer worm infection since the 2003 Welchia.
+It spreads by taking advantage of Windows OS software vulnerabilities as well as dictionary attacks on administrator passwords, building up a botnet, and has been notoriously difficult to counter for the reason that it blended together lots of advanced malware techniques.
+The Conficker worm had infected millions of computers, including government, business, and home computers in over 190 different countries making it the biggest known computer worm infection since the 2003 Welchia.

 Conficker was first detected in November 2008.
 It spread so quickly that it was considered the biggest worm infection since the 2003 SQL Slammer.
-Researchers believe that in January 2009, it had reached over 9 million homes, businesses, and governments. computers in more than 200 countries.
+The researchers believe that it covered more than 9 million homes, businesses, and governments at the end of January in 2009. computers in over 200 countries.

-The name Conficker is considered to be a combination of the words “configuration” and “ficker”.
-Another origin suggested by Microsoft analyst Joshua Phillips is that it came from trafficconverter.biz, as a rearrangement of the letters of the domain (even though the domain name does not contain the letter “k”).
-This site has been used by Conficker as a blind spot to download its updates.
+This name is asserted to be coined by combining the words “configuration” and “ficker.”
+Another origin suggested by Microsoft analyst Joshua Phillips is that it was derived from trafficconverter.biz, as a rearrangement of the letters of the domain (even though the domain name does not contain the letter “k”).
+This site is using by Conficker as a blind spot to download its updates.

 The first iteration of the worm spread over the Internet by exploiting a vulnerability in the Windows network service.
 The second variant of the virus added the ability to spread through local area networks, removable storage, and network share.
 The following variations have improved the worm’s encryption capability and detection prevention.

-Although Conficker’s methods are well known to researchers, its combined use of so many defense methods makes its total eradication very difficult.
+Although Conficker’s methods are well knowing to researchers.
+When combining the use of so many defense methods makes its total eradication very difficult.
 The constant updating of the worm also serves to keep it alive.
 Whenever a fix or a fix has been made, its authors remove the vulnerability against that fix.